 Endometrial carcinoma is generally considered the most common gynaecological malignancy 1,5.
-It frequently presents with vaginal bleeding and both ultrasound and pelvic MRI are useful modalities for evaluation.
+It frequently presents with vaginal bleeding.
+Both ultrasound and pelvic MRI are useful modalities for evaluation.

-Incidence peaks at around the 6th decade, though 12% of cases present ...
+Incidence peaks at around the 6th decade, though 12% of cases present in ...

 Endometrial hyperplasia refers to an increased proliferation of the endometrial glands relative to the stroma.
 One of the main concerns is the potential malignant transformation of the endometrial hyperplasia to the endometrial carcinoma.